nkokkos/vws/README.md

 Clone this repo onto your hard drive

+Install bundler gem by issuing:

+    gem install bundler

-Build the gem by issuing:
+Build the gem by:

     rake build